Skip to main content

 The activities of each company are examined by our team of highly trained researchers and measured against our ethical criteria based on the highest industry standards.

-Each brand will be scored out of 100, starting at 0 and gaining or losing marks depending on their policies and practice.
+Each brand will be scored out of 100, starting at 0 and gaining or losing marks depending on its policies and practices.

-• A credible, detailed discussion of how a company has made emissions cuts in the past and how it will make them in the future.
+Our climate rating looks for a credible, detailed discussion of how a company has made emissions cuts in its main areas of impact in the past and how it will make them in the future.

 • Full annual public reporting of its emissions – all three scopes.